C/C++ Tooling

 Generating "adder_component_type.o"

-This has generated several files:
+This command generates several files:

 3. Write program code